Choosing and Caring for Hydrangea Trees!

 Large & In Charge - Check Out The Phantom Panicle Hydrangea Tree

 One of the largest Hydrangea Trees in height and width, the Phantom will quickly become a grand display!
 Tightly packed and full, immense blossoms made up of classic Hydrangea florets emerge a soft green in mid-summer.
-When this deciduous specimen fully opens, the effect is a ghostly white before blushing pink later in the season.
+When this deciduous specimen fully opens, the effect is ghostly white before blushing pink later in the season.
 These panicles often reach 15-18 inches long!

-• Large Size & Large Flowers
+• Large size & large flowers

-• Huge 15-18 inch Long Flower Clusters
+• Huge 15-18 inch long flower clusters

 • Growing Zones 4 - 8